 1 indicates creating the enclave in a debug mode.
-The code/data memory inside an enclave created in a debug mode is accessible by the debugger or other software outside of the enclave and thus is not under the same memory access protections as an enclave created in a non-debug mode.
+The codeor data memory inside an enclave created in a debug mode is accessible by a debugger or another software outside the enclave.
+Thus, this enclave is not under the same memory access protections as a non-debig enclave.

-Enclaves should only be created in a debug mode for debug purposes.
-A helper macro SGX_DEBUG_FLAG is provided to create an enclave in a debug mode.
+You should create enclaves in the debug mode for debug purposes only.
+To create a debuggable enclave, you can use a helper macro SGX_DEBUG_FLAG.
 In release builds, the value of SGX_DEBUG_FLAG is 0.
-In debug and pre-release builds, the value of SGX_DEBUG_FLAG is 1 by default.
+In debug and prerelease builds, the value of SGX_DEBUG_FLAG is 1 by default.